smorad/um_cisc_7404/10_dpg.typ

 = Admin
 ==
-After today, we finish the foundational course material
+After today, you will know all the foundations of decision making #pause

+You should be able to understand research papers on:
+- MDPs, bandits, RL algorithms, even some control problems! #pause

-Next week, we begin to investigate other parts of decision making
+Next week, we begin to investigate interesting topics of decision making #pause

 Right now, my plan is:
+- Imitation Learning
 - Offline RL
 - Memory and POMDPs
-- Imitation Learning
-- Large Language Models
+- Large Language Models #pause

 *Question:* Should we replace a topic with something else?

 ==

+- Imitation learning
+    - Sometimes, designing a reward function is hard
+    - It is easier to demonstrate desired behavior to agents
+        - Instead of reward for surgery, do what human does
+        - Instead of reward for self driving, do what human does
+    - With imitation learning, can learn behaviors without rewards
+    - Closer to supervised learning, easier to train
+    - Policies are not better than dataset/humans

+==

 - Offline RL
     - RL without exploration
     - How can we learn policies from a fixed dataset?
         - Learn surgery from surgical videos (no need to kill patients)
         - Learn driving from Xiaomi driving dataset (no need to crash cars)
+    - Unlike imitation learning, can do *better* than dataset
     - Very new topic (2-3 years old)
         - Does not work very well (yet)

 ==

 - Memory and POMDPs (my research focus)
-    - So far, we always assume MDPs
+    - So far, we focused on video games
+        - MDP
     - Many interesting problems are not Markov
+        - Think of robot with camera, not Markov
+        - Almost every task has sensor noise, not Markov
     - Can we extend RL to work for virtually any problem?
         - Yes, requires long-term memory
         - LSTM, transformer, etc
     - May also have time to introduce world models
         - Dreamer, TD-MPC, etc

-==

-- Imitation learning
-    - Sometimes, designing a reward function is hard
-    - It is easier to demonstrate desired behavior to agents
-    - Agents can copy your behaviors without rewards
-    - Closer to supervised learning, easier to train
-        - Policies are not better than humans

 ==